Surya742/Intellectify/README.md

 # VS Code Extension - Smart Automations

-Your smart companion for your coding journey.
+Your smart companion for your educational journey.

 ## Run Locally